How to change drive label on Windows 10

 In this guide, you’ll learn four different ways to change the label name of the hard drive on Windows 10.

-Change drive label using File Explorer
+Change drive label from File Explorer

 To change the drive label on Windows 10, use these steps: